Skip to main content

 Crown Pier will be transformed into a children’s zone with the centrepiece showcasing a vintage fair with a carousel, chair-o-plane and helter skelter.
 Face painting and hair braiding will also be on offer alongside a craft tent, biscuit decorating and traditional attractions.

-A small camp of British military vehicles and motorbikes will be positioned on Albert Pier ahead of a historical re-enactment of Force 135's arrival, featuring the HMS Medusa and Rummy III.
-There will also be several vintage lifeboats in the Victoria Marina
+A small camp of British military vehicles and motorbikes will be positioned on Albert Pier ahead of a historical re-enactment of Force 135's arrival, featuring the HMS Medusa and Rummy III at 17.00.

 A dedicated Heritage Zone will provide an opportunity to explore the island’s liberation on The Albany, while the Tea Tent will serve refreshments throughout the afternoon and serve as a quieter area to sit down and relax from 13:00.